This year is my second Pride Month. And while we do this every year

 characters, an orthography used by pre-colonial Filipinos,

 particularly those in Luzon area.
-This orthography has seen a renewed
+This orthography has seen a

-mentioned previously, I wanted to channel the
+hype.
+As I mentioned previously, I wanted to channel the

 diwata and the babaylan, treating